-Tracy M. Guerrero was elected to the board on 26 April 2017.
-She joined Triple J Saipan in 2017 as the Corporate Controller where she oversees the financial management of the Saipan, Marshall Islands, and Palau operations.
-Prior to being tapped to join the Triple J Saipan team, Tracy served as CFO for the Northern Marianas College, the Director of Courts for the CNMI Judiciary, and as a Senior Analyst for the U.S. Government Accountability Office in San Francisco, California.
-Tracy has served as Chairperson and member of the Northern Marianas Humanities Council (NMHC) Board and CNMI Chapter of the American Red Cross, and has taught as adjunct faculty for NMC.
+Tracy M. Guerrero was elected to the Board on April 27, 2017.
+She joined the executive team of Triple J Saipan in 2017 as the Corporate Controller where she oversees the financial management of the Saipan, Marshall Islands, and Palau operations.
+Prior to being tapped to join the Triple J Saipan team, Tracy served as Chief Financial Officer for the Northern Marianas College, the Director of Courts for the CNMI Judiciary, and as Senior Analyst for the U.S. Government Accountability Office in San Francisco, California.
+Tracy has previously served as Chairperson and member of the Northern Marianas Humanities Council Board of Directors and CNMI Chapter of the American Red Cross Board of Directors and has taught as adjunct faculty for Northern Marianas College.
 In addition, she was selected for the Council of State Governments Henry Toll Fellowship Program in 2010 and the Graduate School USA’s Executive Leadership Development Program in 2016.
-Tracy earned her bachelor's degree in political science from the University of California at Berkeley and her MBA from California State University at Hayward.
+Tracy earned her bachelor's degree in political science from the University of California at Berkeley and her master's degree in business administration from California State University at Hayward.

 Ni Deleon Guerrero

-Ni Deleon Guerrero was elected to the board in April 2017.
+Ni Deleon Guerrero was elected to the Board on April 27, 2017.

 Herman Guerrero was elected to the Board on June 26, 2019.